animeshsareen/machine-learning-R/README.md

                    direction='backward')
 ```

-With little idea where to start, I elected to go with every predictor present and just perform backward stepwise regression to derive the ideal model.
+With little idea where to start, I elected to include all predictors
+and perform backward stepwise regression to derive the ideal model.

 Here’s a table with my results: